 Community Rehabilitation and Treatment (CRT) Services

-As a Designated Agency (DA) the LCMHS CRT program has provided a variety of services for consumers with specific and unique treatment needs for over 30 years.
-The state of Vermont’s Department of Mental Health provides funding and oversight of the CRT program ensuring services are available for persons who meet established criteria for program admission.
-Adults who request or are referred to the CRT Program will be reviewed for eligibility to determine the existence of a severe and persistent mental illness, complicating co-occurring disorders, services history, and the extent of significant impairment in the person’s overall functioning due to mental illness.
+Adults who request or are referred to the Community Rehabilitation and Treatment program will be reviewed for eligibility to determine the existence of a severe and persistent mental illness, complicating co-occurring disorders, services history, and the extent of significant impairment in the person’s overall functioning due to mental illness.
 The eligibility determination must be conducted by a qualified designated agency clinician.
-Designated agencies are responsible for determining clinical eligibility for the CRT program.
-Additional information on CRT can be found at here.
+Designated agencies are responsible for determining clinical eligibility for the Community Rehabilitation and Treatment program.

-The CRT case management services at LCMHS have been constructed to allow for caseloads of between 18-25 consumers for each case manager.
-The manager is expected to provide consumer centered services based on an Individual Plan of Care (IPC) generated by the consumer’s goals.
-The IPC serves as the guiding document for all staff working with the consumer to be aware of, and to follow as they assist the consumer in learning a specific skill, implement an action plan, or seek to identify a way to resolve challenges.
-It is expected that the consumer will direct service planning and provide the LCMHS staff with a framework from which types and frequency of support services will be decided upon.
+The Community Rehabilitation and Treatment case management services at LCMHS have been constructed to allow for caseloads of between 18-25 consumers for each case manager.
+The manager is expected to provide consumer-centered services based on an Individual Plan of Care (IPC) generated by the consumer’s goals.
+The IPC serves as the guiding document for all staff working with the consumer.
+It is expected that the consumer will direct service planning and will provide LCMHS staff with a framework from which types and frequency of support services will be provided.

 Supported Employment (SE)

 Some key steps in developing a recovery plan are to establish stability in housing, treatment (with or without medication), community engagement and income.
 There may be a belief by some that mental health conditions prevent a person from employment and economic autonomy.
-However, research and the personal stories of persons who have gained a foothold in recovery tell a different story.
-LCMHS offers an ‘evidence-based supported employment’ using ‘IPS’ (Individual Placement and Support) which has been very successful.
-LCMHS has been given positive feedback from the IPS/SE leadership at DMH and DAIL in the most recent Fidelity Report (January 2013).
-The agency CRT program has regularly achieved employment rates at or near the top of all DA CRT employment rates.
+However, research and the personal stories of people who have gained a foothold in recovery tell a different story.
+LCMHS offers an ‘evidence-based supported employment’ using Individual Placement and Support (IPS) which has been very successful.
+LCMHS has been given positive feedback on Individual Placement and Support from the leadership at the Department of Mental Health and the Department of Aging and Independent Living in the most recent Fidelity Report (January 2013).
+The agency’s CRT program has regularly achieved employment rates at or near the top of all Designated Agencies’ Community Rehabilitation and Treatment employment rates.

 Community Psycho-education Services (CPS)

-Consumers in CRT may receive medication supports via our Community Psychoeducational Services (CPS) which is directed by a registered nurse.
-CPS provides education and support for CRT consumers, and operates using an illness/recovery self-management model.
-CPS provides consultation to consumers on the medications they are prescribed and is available to assist consumers Monday through Friday at our main office to discuss or obtain prescribed medication.
+Consumers in the Community Rehabilitation and Treatment program may receive medication supports through our Community Psycho-Educational Services (CPS) which is directed by a registered nurse.
+CPS provides education and support for Community Rehabilitation and Treatment consumers, and operates using an illness/recovery self-management model.
+CPS provides consultation to consumers on the medications they are prescribed and is available to assist consumers during office hours at our main office to discuss or obtain prescribed medication.
 As needed, CPS also oversees medication delivery to homes of consumers on an individually determined basis.

 Individual, Group, and Family Therapy

-The LCMHS CRT program has a strong psychotherapy practice anchored by licensed mental health clinicians who provide services for both CRT and AOP.
-These providers are able to provide group and individual therapy as needed.
+The LCMHS Community Rehabilitation and Treatment program has a strong psychotherapy practice anchored by licensed mental health clinicians who provide services for both Community Rehabilitation and Treatment and Adult Outpatient.
+These providers offer group and individual therapy as needed.
 Our clinicians have specific training in a variety of areas including tobacco cessation, Dialectical Behavioral Therapy, and other methods to assist persons with mental health conditions.
-Currently we provide a Dialectical Behavioral Therapy (DBT) group for women, a supportive group for men, a coed group for persons with anxiety, and other groups and individual therapeutic supports as well.
-In addition to the above treatment groups the Peer Wellness Center also provides a small array of group supports in a less in formal environment, and is currently formulating a process to expand these offerings.
+Currently we provide a Dialectical Behavioral Therapy group for women, a supportive group for men, a co-ed group for people with anxiety, and other groups, as well as individual therapeutic supports.
+The Peer Wellness Center also provides a small array of group supports in a more informal environment.